suhasagg/p2pfunchat/README.md

 This is how the network looks like after the node requests a chatroom.
 All the nodes in the chatroom are now connected directly and separately from the Kademlia network.

+Start content analytics python module based on sentence transformers in start to create ML analytics tracker used by p2p chat.

 Feature Set -

 1)GRPC based Chat server / client